crunchly/Chart-Module/README.md

-# Project Name
+# Chart Module

-Front-end recreation of crunchbase.com
+Front-end recreation of the chart module of crunchbase.com

 ## Related Projects